“What would be your advice to a wife on male friendships?”

-- Should she pour time and energy into any male-female relationship outside her immediate family?
+- Is it appropriate for a wife to pour time and energy into any male-female relationship outside her immediate family?

-- Should she ignore her husband’s reservations concerning the amount of time she spends with a male colleague?
+- Is a wife free to ignore her husband’s reservations concerning the amount of time she spends with a male colleague?

-My answer to all these questions is no. It would be best for her marriage if she didn’t.
-(The same can be said for married men in regards to other women, a topic my husband addresses from a man’s perspective here: Husbands, Be Careful with Female Friendships)
+My answer to all these questions is no. No. A thousand times, no. Not if she wants her marriage to last.
+(Incidentally, the same can be said for married men in regards to other women.
+My husband addresses that topic from a man’s perspective here: Husbands, Be Careful with Female Friendships)

 This is especially true when it comes to male-female friendships.

 Time spent socializing with friends of the opposite sex should probably be scaled back to zero, unless spouses are present.
-Such a practice would be consistent with traditional marriage vows, which include a pledge to “forsake all others and cling only unto thee.”
+Such a practice would be consistent with traditional marriage vows.
+Didn’t we pledge to “forsake all others and cling only unto thee?”

-If you want to safeguard your marriage and assure your husband of your undying love and devotion, then you must be extremely careful in the way you relate to, speak of, and think about other men.
+Want to safeguard your marriage and assure your husband of your undying love and devotion?
+Then you must be extremely careful in the way you relate to, speak of, and think about other men.